couchbase/couchbase-python-client/README.rst

 The documentation is using Sphinx and also needs the numpydoc Sphinx extension.
+In order for the documentation to build properly, the C extension must have been built, since there are embedded docstrings in there as well.

 To build the documentation, go into the `docs` directory and run

 .. code-block:: sh